 It’s a tough call, but personally I can see speed climbing being a lot more popular in terms of viewership than the other 2 types of sport climbing.
 Not only will the non-climber be more interested in speed climbing, regular climbers may find speed climbing quite interesting and exciting as well.

-Will Alex Honnold be in the Olympics?
+Is Alex Honnold in the Olympics?
 Alex Honnold is not usually a competition climber – he’s usually lead climbing and free-soloing in the Nevada mountains somewhere.
-He hasn’t mentioned competing at the Olympics, nor does it look like he’s training.
-This suggests that Alex Honnold will not be competing at the Olympics.
+No, he’s not.

-What sports are going to be added at the 2020 Olympics?
+What sports were added at the Tokyo 2021 Olympics?
 The sports added at the 2020 Olympics in alphabetical order will be:

 - [Team] Archery